-The Partnership utilizes amounts drawn from the Credit Facility to provide funds to Cargojet's other subsidiaries by way of loans.
+The Partnership utilizes amounts drawn from the Credit Facility to provide funds to Cargojet's other subsidiaries by way of intercompany loans.
 The Partnership uses such funds primarily to finance the working capital requirements and capital expenditures of Cargojet's subsidiaries.

-Loans under the Credit Facility are repayable without any prepayment penalties and bear interest based on the prevailing prime rate, U.S. base rate or at a banker's acceptance rate, as applicable, plus an applicable margin to those rates.
-The Credit Facility is guaranteed by each of Cargojet GP Inc., Cargojet Holdings Ltd., Cargojet Airways Ltd., the Operating Partnership and the Company.
-The Credit Facility is secured by a first priority security interest in the present and after acquired property of Cargojet GP Inc., Cargojet Holdings Ltd., Cargojet Airways Ltd., the Operating Partnership, and the Company, subject to certain permitted encumbrances.
+Advances under the Credit Facility are repayable without any prepayment penalties and bear interest based on the prevailing prime rate, U.S. base rate or at a banker's acceptance rate, as applicable, plus an applicable margin to those rates.
+The Credit Facility is guaranteed by each of Cargojet Inc., Cargojet GP Inc., Cargojet Holdings Ltd., Cargojet Airways Ltd. and the Operating Partnership.
+The Credit Facility is secured by a first priority security interest in all of the present and after acquired property of Cargojet GP Inc., Cargojet Holdings Ltd., Cargojet Airways Ltd., the Operating Partnership, and Cargojet Inc., subject to certain permitted encumbrances.

 The Credit Facility is subject to customary terms and conditions for borrowers of this nature, including limits on incurring additional indebtedness, granting liens or selling assets without the consent of the lenders, and restrictions on the Company's ability to pay dividends.
-The Credit Facility is also subject to the maintenance of a minimum fixed charge coverage ratio.
+The Credit Facility is also subject to the maintenance of a minimum fixed charge coverage ratio and limits on distribution to shareholders.